 - Anterior Pituitary Hypofunction – Here, the core imbalance is low production of TSH by the anterior pituitary.
 The T4 and T3 values may look normal, or possibly slightly decreased.
 The thyroid is signaled by the anterior lobe of the pituitary to make T4.
 But if there are problems “up-stream” with the pituitary or hypothalamus, the thyroid may not be receiving the correct signals.
 Possible factors involving Anterior Pituitary Hypofunction: adrenal stress hormones are erratic, imbalances between estrogen and progesterone, heavy metal toxicity, gut dysbiosis.
 Negative feedback mechanisms that exist between the thyroid and pituitary can also play a factor here.

 - Graves Disease Autoimmune Hyperthyroidism – Is a potentially very serious condition in which the thyroid is under attack by immune antibodies.
 Like with Hashimoto’s, TH helper cell dysregulation has run amok.
 The result is an excess of thyroid hormones in circulation.
 From our experience, like with many other autoimmune situations, the issue is the immune response, and not the thyroid itself, per se.
 We have observed those with Graves have severe heavy metal or chemical toxicity that is an underlying factor.
 This contributes to a severe degree of oxidative stress, and wasting of vital antioxidant reserves such as glutathione.
 Additionally, Graves may feature strong liver and organ toxicity and dysfunction.
 Over time, if the inflammation is not brought down, rising levels of phosphorous result in poor tissue minerals, causing bone deterioration, and poor skeletal health.
+From our clinical experience, most people with hyperthyroidism can greatly benefit from balancing their Iodine, Selenium, and glutathione.

 - Non-Autoimmune Hyperthyroidism – Hyperthyroidism is usually assumed to be Grave’s Disease.
 However, remarkably the antibodies may be negative.
 In such a situation, excessive thyroid hormone exist not because of immune assault.
 Overall dysregulation of the HPA/HPT axis is a core component here.
 And from our experience, so is liver dysfunction, heavy metal toxicity, nutrient deficiencies and GI dysbiosis.